Women in Revolt: Production

-Working titles for the film were P.I.G.S. (for "Politically Involved GirlS"), Sex, which could have been an homage to actress Mae West's 1926 play Sex, and Blonde on a Bum Trip.
+Working titles for the film included P.I.G.S. ("Politically Involved GirlS"), Sex—possibly a reference to actress Mae West's 1926 play Sex—and Blonde on a Bum Trip.

-Bob Colacello, former editor of Warhol's Interview magazine, stated, "Although Paul didn't come out and say it, and Andy certainly would have denied it, Women in Revolt is essentially Andy's revenge on Valerie Solanas.
-PIGs was his answer to SCUM."

-Shooting began for Women in Revolt in the spring of 1970.
-During production from 1970 to 1971, Jackie Curtis insisted that Warhol shoot the film, or she threatened to leave the project.
+Warhol and his boyfriend Jed Johnson served as the cinematographers.
+Filming began in spring 1970 and was completed in 1971.
+Most of Candy Darling's scenes were shot at jewelry designer Kenneth Jay Lane's Murray Hill townhouse.
+Jackie Curtis later recalled: "My big scene was when I was painting my toenails, and Paul Morrissey wanted that scene out, but I wanted it, and Andy said, 'I want the scene in.'"
+Curtis added, “I told Andy that I'd be in it only if he'd be behind the camera … all the scenes that I'm in, Andy shot them."

-Warhol and his boyfriend Jed Johnson worked together as the cinematographers.
-Morrissey is credited as the writer for the film, but Johnson told After Dark in 1970 that the dialogue for their films were improvised.
-"A lot of people ask if we have a working script on our movies because the dialogue is so clever … what happens, as usual, is that Paul Morrissey gives a sentence to the actors and has them improvising on a topic while the camera is rolling," he said.
+Although Morrissey received screenwriting credit, Johnson stated in a 1970 interview with After Dark that the dialogue was largely improvised: "A lot of people ask if we have a working script on our movies because the dialogue is so clever … what happens, as usual, is that Paul Morrissey gives a sentence to the actors and has them improvising on a topic while the camera is rolling."

 Release

 The film premiered as Sex at Grauman's Chinese Theatre as part of the first Los Angeles International Film Exposition (Filmex) in Hollywood on November 6, 1971.

 The film was retitled Andy Warhol's Women when it opened at the Cinema Theater in Los Angeles on December 17, 1971.
 It was renamed Women in Revolt by the time it opened at the Cine Malibu in New York City on February 16, 1972.
+The film was selected for the inaugural International Film Festival Rotterdam in 1972.